Working with Subscriptions

 Your app needs to determine what content the user has access to based on the period of time the subscription was active.
 Consider, for example, a user with a subscription to a magazine that publishes a new issue on the first day of each month, following the timeline shown in Table 5-1.

 February issue is published.
 It is not made available because the user has not yet subscribed.
-(It is made avaibalbe later, after the user subscribes.)
+(It is made available later, after the user subscribes.)

 User subscribes with a duration of one month.
-January issue is made available immediately.
+The February issue is the most recent issue, so it is made available immediately.

 March issue is published.
 It is made available immediately because the user has an active subscription.